Payday Lending in New York: What You Need to Know

 - If the lender deposits a repayment check and there are insufficient funds in the borrower’s account, the borrower is hit with even more fees for insufficient funds.

-New Yorkers should steer clear of payday loans.
 If you are struggling to pay your bill:

 - Ask your creditors for more time.
 Find out what they charge for late payments, finance charges or interest rates since it may be lower than what you might end up paying for a payday loan.